P4n1c-Thr3ads/P4n1c-W0rds/README.md

 # Burp-Wordlists
-Thats it, just individual entries for each character
+Thats it, just individual entries for each character generated with ChatGPT